tsnellgrove/dark_castle3/doc/done.md

 			- DONE: creature_class_def.py
 			- DONE: gs_class_def.py
 		- DONE: create mach_lst() / all_lst method for creatures (based on vis_lst)
-		- DONE: update active_gs. mach scope commands to use mach_lst() method
+		- DONE: update gs. mach scope commands to use mach_lst() method
 	- DONE: refactor Creature methods
 		- DONE: review and shorten all attribute and method names; * remember that the method will always be associated with an object! *
 			- DONE: creature_state => state